saracpena/MiniSynth/README.md

 # Introduction:
     BabySynth began as a single button that would output a musical synth note.
-After several iterations it quickly turned into what is now a 13-key BabySynth Keyboard.
+After several iterations it quickly turned into what is now a 13-key MiniSynth Keyboard.
 These notes include white keys which are the natural notes 'C thru upper octave C' and 5 black keys which are sharp/flat notes 'C# thru A#'.
 Included are two buttons that play C Major arpeggios, which play a C Major Chord one note at a time with the click of a button.

 # Technologies used:
     ReactJS